 - 48% in sponsorships.

-CN Media now has a new mission statement: It will provide compelling media and marketing services that delivers relevant results and/or audience for all commercial partners.
+CN Media now has a new mission statement: It will provide compelling media and marketing services that deliver relevant results and/or audience for all commercial partners.
 “Be innovative.
 Be creative.
 Be different,” Lee advised.

 Local media are, therefore, uniquely positioned to become the single most trusted and top-of-mind local partner that can serve SMEs as the guide to a complex and fragmented digital media environment.